 A Work in Progress

 Later on, I might dive into details in other texts or maybe rewrite this one.
 But for now, this text is here to give you a hint, an overview.
-And I’m sure that this is not my final understanding of the Wider Embraces, but this is one way of making sense of it right now.
+And I’m sure that this is not my final understanding, but this is one way of making sense of it right now.

 I’m looking forward to keeping developing both the method and the understanding together with you.